sothach/chameleon/docs/algorithm.md

 Probably would not scale well as likely to exhibit big Big-O numbers (maybe O(n^2 * n!)?); This optimizer specifies a hard-coded 3000 t-value limit as a precondition, to prevent long processing times / errors
-4. For a production service, the notion of hard-coding knowledge of what customers prefer in this optimisation might not be the best: different customers will most like have difference preferences, and a dynamic data-driven approach would be more appropriate (also able to factor in things like paint availability, production times, etc.)
+4. For a production service, the notion of hard-coding knowledge of what customers prefer in this optimisation might not be the best: different customers will most like have differing preferences, and a dynamic data-driven approach would be more appropriate (also able to factor in things like paint availability, production times, etc.)